linqs/pacman/README.md

 You're all set!
 You now have a private copy of this pacman repo.

-#### Pulling Changes from This Repo
+#### Pulling Changes from This Repo Into Your Fork

-Rarely, you may need to pull changes/fixes from this repository.
+Occasionally, you may need to pull changes/fixes from this repository.
 Doing so is super easy.
 Just do a `git pull` command and specify this repository as an argument:
 ```